wp-plugins/content-glass-button/Readme.txt

 Move the plugins settings to be under the settings sub-menu.
 Fix problem when plugin activate an error of #### unexpected char.
 Add "Rate this plugin" link.
+Fix plugin cleanup when deleted.
+= 1.0.4 =
+Fix draggable button rendering on some browser.
+Add more explanations in the settings page.
+= 1.0.5 =
+Fix authentication problem.